theJaxon/CKAD/README.md

 ---

 #### Volumes:
-* Provide permanent storage for the container
+* Tied to pod lifecycle (Different from `PV`)
+* Share data betwwen containers and tolerate container restarts
+* Used for non durable storage that gets deleted when the pod is deleted
 * `emptyDir` volume type allows the creation of a shared storage between the containers

 ```bash